tronprotocol/wallet-cli/README.md

 ```
 -->

+## How to transfer shielded TRC20 token

-## How to transfer TRC20 token to shielded address
+when you begin to transfer TRC20 token to shielded address, you must have a shielded address.
+The
+ following commands help to generate shielded account.

 ### GetSpendingKey